WangXin93/FabricID/README.md

 ```

 # Requirements
-This project is runne with python2.7.12.
+This project is implemented with python2.7.12.
 Here are python requirements:
 ```
 tensorflow==1.3.0
 scipy